Our Services

 • One to one support sessions (6-8 1hr sessions)

-• Group Work e.g. The Freedom Programme
+• Group Work e.g. The Freedom Programme and Power to Change

 Our outreach workers can provide advice and information around: